 HM is generally very appreciative of what he calls this “unique film”.
 For him it succeeds in projecting both the Thai king and the royal family.

-We can assume that the redacted paragraph 2 goes on to detail what the king was less happy about.
+We can assume that the redacted paragraph 2 goes on to detail what the king was not happy about.

 It was yet another sign of Bhumibol’s obsession with his image and how he was perceived.

 Tripp was eager to do what he was asked.
 He told the BBC he would send a list of “the names and numbers of people whose views would together make up a representative sample for me to put to the king”.
 The BBC was told to phone them up and tell them to watch the documentary “at the request of the British ambassador”.